 Director of Ministry

 Wendy is originally from Lapeer, Michigan.
 After high school, she enlisted in the U.S. Air Force.
-A month after arriving at her first duty station, she met her (future) husband Eric, who had the worst pick-up line ever.
+A month after arriving at her first duty station, she met Eric, who had the worst pick-up line ever.
 They married in 1987.
-Wendy left the USAF in 1994.
-She earned her BAS in Business Management from Mount Olive College in NC in 1995, and embarked on what would be a long and eclectic series of jobs, mostly part time to minimize childcare costs for their two toddlers.
-Wendy has worked various retail, food service, financial, managerial, and teaching positions, all of which offered experience into the human psyche.
-This has been invaluable in her love of writing fiction.
+Wendy left the USAF in 1994, earned her BAS in Business Management, and embarked on what would be a long and eclectic series of jobs, all of which offered insight into the human psyche.
+This has been invaluable to her love of writing fiction.
 Wendy and Eric moved to Chicago from the St Louis metro area in January 2014 during the Dreaded Polar Vortex.
 Her current hobbies include writing, reading, gardening, and drinking coffee.

 Director of Children’s Ministry